romajoy/Portfolio/README.md

 This is my Unit 1 Project: a Portfolio Website

 This website contains four sections: About Me, Resume, Portfolio & a Footer.
+I used HTML, CSS, Javascript and jQuery to create this website.
+You can find the website live here: https://joyful-paprenjak-540a3b.netlify.app/

 # About Me